SamuelSVD/samver/README.md

 ## Deployment!

-Because the site is hosted on Github Pages and linked to from the samver.dev website, I set up this repository to automatically use the contents of the ```docs``` folder as the contents of the website.
+Because the site is hosted on Github Pages and linked to from the samver.ca website, I set up this repository to automatically use the contents of the ```docs``` folder as the contents of the website.
 As such, here are some steps:

 1. delete the ```dist``` folder if it exists on the root folder of this project
-2. execute the command ```ng build --prod --base-href https://samver.dev```
+2. execute the command ```ng build --prod --base-href https://samver.ca```
 3. copy the contents of the ```dist``` folder into the ```docs``` folder
 4. comment, commit, and push!